 - Ceftriaxone (Rocephin) – this is used for treating gonorrhea infection because it has great levels of bactericidal inhibiting the growth of bacterial cells

-- Azithromycin (Zithromax, Zmax) – this drug stops bacterial growth, blocks and dissociates the ribosomes from tRNA ir peptidyl transfer ribonucleic acid.
+- Azithromycin (Zithromax, Zmax) – this drug stops bacterial growth, blocks and dissociates the ribosomes from tRNA in peptidyl transfer ribonucleic acid.
 It is often partnered with ceftriaxone IM for the dual antibiotic treatment.

 - Cefixime (Suprax) – this drug strengthens the effect of penicillin.
-It is often prescribed for patients who has mild or just had gonorrhea for the first time.
+It is often prescribed for patients who have mild or just had gonorrhea for the first time.
 It is a good alternative drug for ceftriaxone.

-- Doxycycline (Vibramycin, Doxy) – this drug stops the growth of N gonorrhoeae bacterium and should be used for 14 days.
+- Doxycycline (Vibramycin, Doxy) – this drug stops the growth of Neisseria gonorrhoeae bacterium and should be used for 14 days.
 This is being prescribed after the patient had a dose of ceftriaxone because of pelvic inflammatory disease or gonococcal epididymitis.

 - Erythromycin ophthalmic (Ilotycin Ophthalmic) – this is the only ointment that is antibiotic in nature, allowed to be used in treating Gonorrhea in the US.
 There are other ointments but are not recommended such as tetracycline ophthalmic ointments.

 Just like any other Sexually Transmitted Diseases or sexually transmitted infections, Gonorrhea doesn’t have many symptoms as well hence it is often left untreated.
-If you think you are at risk to have sexually transmitted infection, get screened immediately to prevent complications.
+If you think you are at risk to have a sexually transmitted infection, get screened immediately to prevent complications.
 When left untreated, Gonorrhea can lead to: